esper-io/dev-docs/docs/home/console.md

 Esper provides several different methods for provisioning Android devices, depending on the capabilities of the device being configured:

    - Android for Work, part of Android for Enterprise
-   - 6-Tap QR Code, part of Android for Enterprise
+   - 6 Tap QR Code, part of Android for Enterprise
    - The Provisioner Tool
    - Seamless Provisioning